jimmejardine/qiqqa-open-source/docs-src/Notes/Aside/Testing - nasty filenames - also on UNIX.md

 ```

 Also note that UNIX/Linux apparently has a (hard?)
-256 character filename limit; the question being if this 256 *bytes* or 256 *codepoints* as most of the badly breaking files I've seen have Chinese names.
+256 character filename limit; the question being if this is 256 *bytes* or 256 *codepoints* as most of the badly breaking files I've seen have Chinese names.